 - The 61.8% Fib retracement and the -61.8 Fib target (dark red circle).

 The same upside movement could also occur on the NZDUSD.
-The Kiwi has been in a big downtrend as well but recent choppiness has put bearish ambitions in the freezer.
+The Kiwi was in a big downtrend as well but recent choppiness has put bearish ambitions in the freezer.

-Looking at the most recent upside momentum (green arrow), the break of the down trend line (blue) and the double bottom (purple circle) at the 61.8 Fibonacci retracement level (light blue), price could be ready for a bullish breakout (blue arrows) above the resistance line (red).
+Looking at the upside momentum (green arrow), the break of the downtrend line (blue) and the double bottom (purple circle) at the 61.8 Fibonacci retracement level (light blue), the price could be ready for a bullish breakout (blue arrows) above the resistance line (red).

-I am interested in taking a long upon the break of resistance (after candle stick confirmation) and/or taking a short at the Fibonacci targets.
+I was interested in taking a long upon the break of resistance (aft candlestick confirmation) and/or taking a short at the Fibonacci targets.
 There are two valid options for catching the bullish counter trend breakout setup: